Guide

 A bastion is built from two kinds of facilities:

-• Special facilities are the unique rooms that define what the bastion does: a Sanctuary, a Workshop, a Library, a Garden, a Sacristy, a Trophy Room, and so on.
-New special facilities unlock as the character gains levels (typically at levels 5, 9, 13, and 17).
+- Special facilities are the unique rooms that define what the bastion does: a Sanctuary, a Workshop, a Library, a Garden, a Sacristy, a Trophy Room, and so on.
+New special facilities typically unlock as the character gains levels (commonly at levels 5, 9, 13, and 17).

-• Basic facilities are the supporting rooms that fill out the bastion's size: bedrooms, kitchens, storage, courtyards, parlors, stables.
-The number of basic facilities a character can have is determined by the bastion's overall size, which scales from Cramped at level 5 up to Vast at higher tiers.
+- Basic facilities are the supporting rooms that fill out the bastion's footprint: bedrooms, kitchens, storage, courtyards, parlors, stables.
+The number of basic facilities a character can have is determined by the bastion's overall size, which scales from Cramped at lower tiers up to Vast at high levels.

 Each facility has a condition — operational, damaged, destroyed, upgrading, or under construction — and most have a hireling who staffs them.
 Conditions change over time as a result of bastion turns and events.